role learning roadmap

 Portfolio proof

-a small threat intelligence analyst proof artifact that demonstrates Incident response, Security monitoring, Security fundamentals, and Networking fundamentals, with notes explaining the decisions you made
+A small threat intelligence analyst proof artifact that demonstrates Incident response, Security monitoring, Security fundamentals, and Networking fundamentals, with notes explaining the decisions you made

 Credential posture